I Like Accounting

 Inputting the type of annuity, the number of periods, and the interest rate into a complicated formula yields the present value factor.
 Multiplying this factor by the size of a single payment provides the present value of the stream of payments.

-Question Howard corp., the mysterious scissor importer, bought an annuity that pays $4,942.00 at the end of each year, for the next 6 years.
-The prevailing interest rate is 3%.
+Question Ginny LLC, the beloved pen designer, bought an annuity that pays $6,760.00 at the start of each year, for the next 7 years.
+The prevailing interest rate is 6%.

 What is the present value of the annuity?